Christianity: A syncretic religion in historical context

 Beyond these core teachings, Christianity also developed a self-view of being the sole holder of absolute truth, which had far-reaching historical consequences.
 From its early stages, Christians viewed their faith as the ultimate revelation of divine truth, which naturally excluded those who did not accept or convert to it.
 This exclusivist stance fostered a dualistic worldview that categorized non-believers as being outside the realm of salvation.

-Although this notion is not explicitly found in the teachings transmitted by the gospels, it became an integral part of Christianity’s identity over time.
+Although this notion is not explicitly found in the teachings transmitted by the Gospels, it became an integral part of Christianity’s identity over time.
 This self-perception of superiority, combined with the belief in possessing the ultimate truth, justified actions such as forced conversions, the legitimization of violence, and the suppression of dissent.
 These tendencies became particularly pronounced following Constantine’s endorsement of Christianity in the early 4th century, which marked the beginning of a close alliance between the Church and secular power.

 The institutionalized Church, once persecuted, became a dominant force, often using its newfound power to enforce orthodoxy and eliminate rival interpretations.
 The conviction of holding absolute truth provided a rationale for numerous historical events, including the Crusades, the Inquisition, and missionary efforts that often involved coercion.
 While many Christian movements have since repudiated such practices, the historical legacy of these actions remains a critical aspect of Christianity’s development as a global religion.